rchartra/NcCut/docs/source/usage.rst

 #.
 Click points along the feature you'd like to make transects across.
 Dots will appear on either side of the line drawn indicating the start and end points of the transects that will be made.

     * Select **Drag Mode** from the actions sidebar to drag the image without selecting points, and select **Transect Mode** to go back.
     * Select **Edit Mode** to delete either the last point clicked or the last marker drawn.
-You can also press esc to delete the last marker drawn.
+You can also press the esc key to delete the last marker drawn.
     * To change the width of the transects being made you may enter the number of pixels into the **Width** text box.
 Select **Set** to change the width for all future transects.

         * This will not change the width of transects already drawn